 One of the most enduring parts of Franklin D. Roosevelt’s New Deal, the Social Security Act provides assistance to retirees, the unemployed, widows, and orphans.
 By signing this act, Franklin D. Roosevelt was the first president to advocate for federal assistance for the elderly.
 It was largely opposed by Republican legislators.

 In 1944, Franklin D. Roosevelt signed the G.I.
 Bill—a historic measure that provided unprecedented benefits for soldiers returning from World War II, including low-cost mortgages, loans to start a business, and tuition and living expenses for those seeking higher education.
 Harry Truman helped rebuild Europe after World War II with the Marshall Plan and oversaw the formation of the North Atlantic Treaty Organization.
-By integrating the military, President Truman helped to bring down barriers of race and gender and pave the way the way for civil rights advancements in the years that followed.
+By integrating the military, President Truman helped to bring down barriers of race and gender and pave the way for civil rights advancements in the years that followed.

 In the 1960s, Americans again turned to Democrats and elected President John F. Kennedy to tackle the challenges of a new era.
 President Kennedy dared Americans to put a man on the moon, created the Peace Corps, and negotiated a treaty banning atmospheric testing of nuclear weapons.